CommonGarden/Grow-Hub/README.md

 sudo nano /etc/init.d/grow
 ```

-Paste in the follow (note this assumes you installed Grow-Hub in the root of the home folder for a user named `pi`):
+Paste in the follow (note this assumes you installed Grow-Hub in the `home` folder for a user named `pi`):

 ```bash
 #!/bin/bash